The Strategic Vetting of Custom Neon Signage

 A high-performance sign should meet IP65 standards according to IEC 60529, meaning it is dust-tight and protected against water jets.

 - The Heuristic Gasket Test: A practical way to verify build quality on-site is to press the silicone gasket with a fingernail.
-If the material does not spring back fully and immediately, it is likely a low-grade elastomer that will compress permanently over time, eventually compromising the seal and allowing moisture to corrode the internal LED modules.
+If the material does not spring back fully and immediately, it may be a low-grade elastomer that will compress permanently over time, eventually compromising the seal and allowing moisture to corrode the internal LED modules.

 - Mechanical Impact: For signs in high-traffic areas, check for an IK08 rating per IEC 62262, which ensures the housing can withstand 5 Joules of impact (roughly equivalent to a 1.7kg mass dropped from 30cm).